FluxNotes/flux/README.md

 # Flux Notes&trade; Prototype

 ## Features

 This prototype is designed to demonstrate the concept of a clinician entering or dictating a clinical note that includes structured data embedded within it.
 A patient summary is shown for reference during the authoring of new clinical notes and provide incentive to identifying structured data during note authoring and review.
 The clinican can leverage templates for note creation.
 When authoring a note and within a structured field, Flux Notes&trade; displays a simple "point-of-sale" inspired "form" for choosing values that are part of the current structured field.

 In addition, a no-patient version of the above concept has been created for situations where EHR integration is not possible and to facilitate use at hospitals without requiring installation.
 In no-patient mode, the clinican choosing the type of data being authored and then uses the point-of-sale form from above to author the content which produces the equivalent structured field text that can be pasted into their EHR's note entry area as part of authoring a clinical note.

 ## Getting Started

-* Ensure that [Git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/en/) (>= v6.11.4) and [Yarn](https://yarnpkg.com/en/docs/install) are all installed.
+* Ensure that [Git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/en/) (LTS edition, currently 8.x) and [Yarn](https://yarnpkg.com/en/docs/install) are all installed.
+    * If Node Package Manager was not installed with Node, make sure to also install [NPM](https://www.npmjs.com/get-npm).
 * Git clone the repository
+    * If proxy issues are encountered, make sure to set HTTP_PROXY and HTTPS_PROXY environment variables.
 * Check out the master branch (or the branch you want to work in)
 * In a terminal navigate into the flux folder (stay at the project root)
-* Enter 'yarn install'
+* Enter `yarn install`
+    * If proxy issues are encountered, make sure to set npm config proxy variables.
+Type these commands into your terminal:
+        ```bash
+        npm config set https-proxy <proxy-server-url>:<port>
+        npm config set proxy <proxy-server-url>:<port>
+        ```
-* Enter 'yarn start' to launch the development web server and open a browser to view the application
+* Enter `yarn start` to launch the development web server and open a browser to view the application
-* To view patient mode, append patient to the end of the default url (result url would be http://localhost:3000/demo1)
+* To view patient mode, append patient to the end of the default url (result url would be <http://localhost:3000/demo1>)

 ## Technical Details

-For more details on the technologies used see the wiki page at https://github.com/standardhealth/flux/wiki/Flux-Capture-Prototype-%28Flux-Notes%29
+For more details on the technologies used see the wiki page at <https://github.com/standardhealth/flux/wiki/Flux-Capture-Prototype-%28Flux-Notes%29>

 ## Parsing notes